 “Hi.
 I’m Courtney.”

 Love has kept busy with a lot of things outside of music – fashion, a forthcoming book, Twitter feuds – since the release of Hole’s under-performing Nobody’s Daughter in 2010, but she embarks on a small U.S. tour in Philadelphia tonight.
-She’s back to performing simply as Courtney Love, and earlier this year released the split single “Wedding Day”/”California”, also under her own name, despite playing with essentially the same musicians billed as Hole on her last LP.
+She’s back to performing simply as Courtney Love, and will soon release the single “Wedding Day”/”California”, also under her own name, despite the fact that it was made it with the same musicians who her billed as Hole on her last LP.
 “Calling it by my own name is kind of definitive at this point,” she tells BYT.
 “It’s not a legal obligation – I’m just sick of arguing about what the original Hole line-up is.”